 APPLICATION DEADLINES: For fall admission, the application deadline for all graduate programs in Music, except Music Theory, is February 1.
 The application deadline for graduate study in the Music Theory programs (MM, PhD) is January 15.
 Applications must be submitted by October 1 for spring admission.

 The University of Massachusetts Amherst prohibits discrimination on the basis of race, color, religion, creed, sex, sexual orientation, age, marital status, national origin, mental or physical disability, or veteran status, in any aspect of the admission or treatment of students or in employment.

 Administered by the Department of Music & Dance through Continuing & Professional Education, the PPC offers performing musicians in the early stages of their careers the opportunity for private instruction with the faculty members of the UMass Music Department and for participation in the many small and large ensembles of the Department.
 The pre-requisite for participation in this program is an undergraduate degree in music or demonstrated equivalent musical training.
 The purpose of the Certificate program is to provide a concentrated year of artistic development, career preparation, and work experience for aspiring professional musicians.

 If your degree program does not require an audition, you may elect to perform an audition if you would like to be considered for a Teaching Assistantship (TA) that includes performing.
 Ensemble auditions are always required for placement in ensembles.
-You must submit any required scores or other documents to the Graduate Program Director, Brent Auerbach.
+You must submit any required scores or other documents to the Graduate Program Director, Prof. Brent Auerbach.
 Click for Graduate String Quartet program info.